Percy and his Mother:

 I do not think he would have reconciled with the twins.
 Not then, anyway.

 But that is an issue for a different essay at a different time.
+Or maybe not worth bothering about.

 As for Molly; Molly’s conduct in GoF was inexcusable.
 That Molly was able to unhesitatingly believe the kind of spiteful charges against Hermione Granger — a child that she knows personally! — let alone charges that were printed under Rita Skeeter’s byline — yes, the same Rita Skeeter who has been sniping and sneering at Arthur (whom she dubs “Arnold”) for years, absolutely boggles the mind.